darnoceloc/OpenGL/README.md

 - Use the mouse to look around.
 - Enter to pause and unpause animation.
 Animation starts as paused.
 - '-' and '=' keys used to lower and raise speed of animation.
+- While not sorting, press r to randomize data.
+Won't work while sorting, not even when paused.